DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Introduction

+\textbf{Contributions.} We consider the dataset valuation problem.
+Following the ML literature, we model it as a cooperative game whose value function relates to the considered ML task, and aim at estimating the Shapley value to measure the dataset owners contribution.
+We propose a new way to address the computational intractability issue of the Shapley value.
+Instead of relying on generic MC approximation schemes, our approximation method leverages the structure of the dataset valuation problem as well as a convergence result for a key random variable of the problem.
+Our approximation behaves well in many cases, both theoretically and empirically.
+More specifically, our main contributions can be summarized as follows: \begin{enumerate}[itemsep = -0.5mm, leftmargin = *] \item We propose \texttt{DU-Shapley} (\Cref{def:DU_shapley_use_cases}), a novel Shapley value approximation that exponentially reduces the number of utility function valuations required for the computation.
+This is the first dataset valuation approach leveraging the specific structure of the utility function.

-\item We provide both asymptotic and non-asymptotic guarantees for \texttt{DU-Shapley}, showing notably that it converges almost surely towards the Shapley value in the specific regime where the number of parties is large.
+\item Based on three different use-cases, we establish asymptotic and non-asymptotic theoretical guarantees for \texttt{DU-Shapley}, showing notably that it converges almost surely to the Shapley value as the number of dataset owners grows.

-\item We instantiate and justify all our statements and assumptions using a running example, standing for a linear regression problem commonly studied in the literature \citep{Donahue_Kleinberg_NeurIPS_2021}.
-In particular, we obtain closed-form expressions regarding the dependence of the utility function w.r.t. the dataset size.

-\item We assess the benefits of the proposed methodology using numerical experiments on both toy and real-world dataset valuation problems.
-In particular, we show that \texttt{DU-Shapley} outperforms generic Monte Carlo approximations of the Shapley value, and its variants. \end{enumerate}